ev3dev/ev3dev.github.io/docs/tutorials/using-lego-dimensions-toy-pad.md

 The script also tracks unknown UIDs.
 So:
 - if it recognizes Darth Vader, it turns the corresponding pad RED;
 - if it doesn't recognize the tag, it turns the pad GREEN;
-- whenever a tag is removed it turns the pad OFF;
+- whenever a tag is removed it turns the pad OFF:

 {% highlight python %}